Shafie Apdal: Appointment as a Chief Minister

 On 30 July 2020, upon the political manoeuvring in Sabah, he announced that the Yang di-Pertua Negeri Juhar Mahiruddin had agreed to dissolve the Sabah State Legislative Assembly to hold a state election in his audience with Juhar.

-On 27 September 2020, his party lost its majority in the Sabah Election to the Gabungan Rakyat Sabah (GRS) led by Datuk Seri Panglima Hajiji Noor.
-This makes Datuk Seri Panglima Hajiji Noor as new Chief Minister of Sabah.
+On 27 September 2020, his party lost its majority in the Sabah Election to the Gabungan Rakyat Sabah (GRS) led by Hajiji Noor.
+This made way for Hajiji to swear-in as the new Chief Minister of Sabah.
 After leaving office as the Chief Minister of Sabah, Shafie consistently and vocally criticised Hajiji and his GRS administration over their handling of a number of issues such as the water crisis in the state.

 Personal life

 He is married to Shuryani Shuaib and has six children.